Physical Campus

 Household Modules

-The basic building block of NewVistas is a household module for 1–6 people.
-Each household module provides about 400 square feet of living space, including a bedroom, bathroom, workstation, kitchenette, and other amenities.
+The basic building block of NewVistas is an apartment module for 1–6 people.
+Each module provides about 400 square feet of living space, including a bedroom, bathroom, workstation, kitchenette, and other amenities.

 Like a motorhome, each household module will be equipped to handle its own utilities, including energy, water, and waste, such that each household module can function as part of a local grid or as an independent unit.